Mav Stevens

 Maverick "Mav" Stevens (born Steve Mavridis, 29 November 1982, Wollongong, Australia) is a guitarist who played as a guest with the Australian heavy metal band Dungeon and was a member of the related band Lord.
 He is the cousin of Tim Yatras who played drums in Lord.

-On 23 December 2006 at a local metal festival, Hail and Kill, Stevens announced that he would be leaving Lord and moving to the United Kingdom due to personal reasons, he departed Australia on 4 May 2007.
+On 23 December 2006 at a local metal festival, Hail and Kill, Stevens announced that he would be leaving Lord and moving to the United Kingdom for personal reasons, he departed Australia on 4 May 2007.